 Pacific Grove Hospital is a premier 68-bed rehab clinic near Riverside & Corona, CA, that has helped countless people addicted to drugs or alcohol successfully detox and use the 12-step rehab model for addiction to remain sober.
 We firmly maintain that the best way to treat opiate dependence and associated mental health disorders involves care of the whole person, which is why we aim to work with you to create an individualized plan of care that addresses all of your needs.

 How to Help a Loved One

 It probably started out small – your loved one was legally prescribed prescription opiates out of medical necessity to manage moderate to severe pain.
 He or she may have gotten hooked on the euphoric, blissful feelings opiates produce alongside analgesia.
 When the prescription ran out, your loved one may have continued to find ways to seek opiates and abuse them in higher and higher quantities.
 You know your loved one needs help to overcome this addiction but you may not know what to say or do.
 Here are some tips for talking to your loved one about seeking inpatient treatment for opiate addiction:

 Say something: Be gentle yet persistent when you speak to your loved one about addiction to opiates.
 Use “I” statements such as “I notice you’re still using opiates,” rather than the accusatory “you” statements.
-Say what you’ve noticed and suggest that he or she seek inpatient treatment to address the psychological and physiological components of opiate addiction.
+Say what you’ve noticed and suggested that he or she seek inpatient treatment to address the psychological and physiological components of opiate addiction.